Extinction Rebellion co-founder fined for smashing Barclays window

 But the judge found Bradbrook had produced no evidence or witnesses to support her claim that she had implied consent from people working within the bank to damage its windows.

-She further found that Bradbrook had broken the window early in the morning to prevent anyone from stopping her rather than to avoid anyone being harmed.
+She further found that Bradbrook had broken the window early in the morning to prevent anyone from stopping her, rather than to avoid anyone being harmed.

 Judge Brereton said the damage "fell outside the bounds of peaceful protest".